naokic3/Frontier/Paper.md

       Caloric Suitability of land: This measure estimates "the potential (rather than actual) ... caloric yield per hectare per year, under low level of inputs and rain-fed agriculture, capturing           cultivation methods that characterized early stages of development, while removing potential concerns that caloric yields..
 Moreover, the estimates are based on agro-climatic constraints             that are largely orthogonal to human intervention, mitigating further possible endogeneity."
         > Galor, Oded, and Ömer Özak.
 2016.
 “The Agricultural Origins of Time Preference.”
 American Economic Review 106 (10): 3064–103. https://doi.org/10.1257/aer.20150020.

+ELEVATION DATA

+Raster data from USGS 3DEP 1 arc-second (approx. 30m precision).
+Data is converted from float32 to int16 for compression.